studycats/help-center/markdown/en/34477068697497-Creating-an-account.md

 ---
 title: Creating an account
-category: account
+category: Accounts, subscriptions & payments
-section: account
+section: Account
 ---
 There are two ways to create an account on each app.
-You can either create one during the initial setup when you first download the app, or you can create one later after trying out the app.
-Here's how to create an account from the main screen.
+You can either create one during the initial getting started process when you first download the app, or you can create one later on after using the app first.
+These instructions are for creating an account once you can access the main screen.

-**Studycat English and Spanish Apps**
+**Studycat English and Spanish**

-1\.
-Go to Settings
+1. Navigate to the Settings area

-2\.
-Tap "Sign in/Create Account"
+2. Next, click on the sign in/create an account button

-3\.
-Follow the on-screen instructions.
-If you need help, our support team is here for you!
+3. Now follow the on screen instructions.
+If you have any problems, don't hesitate to contact support!

-**Studycat French, German and Chinese Apps**
+**Studycat French, German and Chinese**

-1\.
-Go to Parents Section
+1. Navigate to the parents section

-2\.
-Tap "Sign in"
+2. Choose sign in

-3\.
-Follow the on-screen instructions.
-If you need help, our support team is here for you!
+3. Now follow the on screen instructions.
+If you have any problems, don't hesitate to contact support